 - If you are a transfer student bring printed transcripts from previous colleges for the advisor to review.
 They do not have to be official but you will need to have them evaluated by admissions prior to graduation.

 Academic Advisors help you choose the classes you need to complete your degree or program of study.
 The required courses are listed under your degree program.
 An advisor will help you find the classes to meet your degree requirements.

 Can an advisor help me with my schedule?

-Once an advisor creates your academic plan or lists your courses, you build your own class schedule using the resources covered in the New Student Orientation.
+Once an advisor creates your academic plan or lists your courses, you build your own class schedule using the resources covered in the New Student Advisement sessions.

 Is the AAA115 or CPD150 class required?

 All incoming freshman take one of these classes.
 The classes teach you the knowledge and skills on how to navigate college successfully.
 CPD150 contains a career exploration component, which helps you choose your degree.
 Both classes transfer to the public in-state universities.